imagej/imagej.github.io/pages/Contributing.md

 description: test description
 ---

-The community encourages discussion about proposed changes on ImageJ's [communication](communication "wikilink") channels.
+%Replace% AboutMenu %Replace% The community encourages discussion about proposed changes on ImageJ's [communication](communication "wikilink") channels.
 Submit your ideas\!

 Start on the [forum](forum "wikilink"), searching for discussions related to your contribution to get some context & background.
 It can